tasket/Qubes-vpn-support/README.md

 sudo chmod +x /rw/config/qubes-firewall-user-script /rw/config/rc.local /rw/config/vpn/qubes-vpn-ns
 ```

+Two ways to test and see if the link works:

+  A) Manually run `sudo /rw/config/rc.local` before restarting.
+Firewall additions will not be in effect.

-Re-start the VPN VM to see if the link works -- a status pop-up should appear letting you know you're connected.
+  B) Re-start the VPN VM.
+Firewall additions will be active.

+  Either way, a status pop-up should appear letting you know you're connected.

 Step-by-step for any VPN client (permits troubleshooting)
 -